mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.4.0/intro/ligo-intro.md

 ### LIGO, designed for your security

-Tezos smart contract live on the blockchain forever if a bug exists, they cannot be patched or amended.
+Mavryk smart contract live on the blockchain forever if a bug exists, they cannot be patched or amended.
 Smart contracts often directly control money or assets, which if stolen, could be a large financial loss to the contracts and their users.